 Mocktail Garnishes

 Add some charm to non-alcoholic drinks with a festive garnish.
-It’s all about the presentation so put in the extra effort to make a fun drink.
+It’s all about the presentation, so put in the extra effort to make a fun drink.

-- Maraschino Cherry
+- Maraschino Cherries

 - Cocktail Umbrellas

-- Dehydrated Citrus
+- Dehydrated Orange Slices

-Club Soda – This helps dilute a drink and adds some bubbles.
+Club Soda: This helps dilute a drink and adds some bubbles.

-Pineapple Juice – This and some cream of coconut will give you something similar to a virgin pina colada.
+Pineapple Juice: This and some cream of coconut will give you something similar to a virgin pina colada.

 Mocktail Recipes You’ll Love